-There are no CV sets available for sound decoders (at least not until July 2010); the corresponding tasks are part of the sound project CV list.
+There are no CV sets available for sound decoders; the corresponding tasks are part of the sound project CV list.

 CV sets are lists of predefined CV settings that are embedded in the decoder software; when desired, one of these lists can be activated by a "pseudo-programming" of CV #8.